AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ### Can I turn off the auto-complete feature in the Query Service Editor?

 +++Answer
-No. Turning off the auto-complete feature is not currently supported by the platform.
+No. Turning off the auto-complete feature is not currently supported by the editor.
 +++

 ### Why does the Query Editor sometimes become slow when I type in a query?